 After you select a CV sample for a job application and write your actual CV, you have to check for mistakes like spelling, grammar, wording, and any other errors.

-A carelessly written CV shows that you have given little attention to what you are doing.
-This decreases your acceptance by companies.
-Because no one needs a careless worker.
+A carelessly written CV shows that you need to give more attention to what you are doing.
+This decreases your acceptance by companies because no one needs a careless worker.

 5. Check If Your CV Is Optimized For Application Tracking Systems